tedsluis/docker-dump1090/README.md

 Instead it receives data using the BEAST_INPUT_PORT (30104, previously known as 30004).

 In side the container I use netcat to copy 30005 traffic from an remote dump1090 to the local 30104 BEAST input port.
-The remote dump1090 is located in the Google cloud running on a 60 days free trail (valid until 9 april 2016 and most likely continued with an other free trail account).
+The remote dump1090 is located in the Google cloud running on a 60 days free trail (valid until 20 june 2016 and most likely continued with an other free trail account).
 This remote dump1090 gets his 30005 BEAST data from a raspberry pi located in my home in Utrecht, in the Netherlands.
 I leave this service available as long as it is not abused.

 # Build & run video